iterative/dvc.org/content/docs/command-reference/move.md

     md5: c8263e8422925b0872ee1fb7c953742a
     path: other.csv
 ```
-Note that when we try to use `dvc move` over a file whose pattern matches one of the patterns listed in `.dvcignore`, it would raise an error.
+Note that when we try to use `dvc move` over a file whose pattern matches one of the patterns listed in `.dvcignore`, it would raise an error because that DVC-file was not tracked by DVC.

 ```dvc
 $ dvc add data.csv